troglobit/troglobit.github.io/_posts/2017-01-15-wolfenstein-3d-on-retropie.markdown

 categories:
 ---

-The last game I ever played was Castle Wolfenstein 3D, released in 1992 for MS-DOS, made by the now legendary id Software.
+The last game I ever played was [Castle Wolfenstein 3D][1], released in 1992 for MS-DOS, made by the now legendary id Software.
 OK, admittedly I've played other games since then, but I've never again been so manic about a game since Wolfenstein.

 <img style="width:50%;height:auto;" class="center" src="/images/wolf3d.png">

-This post is about how to build, install and set up Wolfenstein 3D on a Raspberry Pi running RetroPie ... in a Picade :-)
+This post is about how to build, install and set up Wolfenstein 3D on a Raspberry Pi running [RetroPie][2] ... in a [Picade][3] :-)

 <!-- more -->